jlove29/trifacta-wrangler/README.md

 Don't forget to clear the **Filter in grid** field afterwards.
 Now, we want to add some new information that isn't contained in this dataset.
 If you haven't already, download the additional dataset ([here](https://github.com/jlove29/trifacta-wrangler/blob/master/additionalData.csv)).
 Return to the overview of your flow, and add your new dataset into your flow (**Add Datasets** - **Import Datasets**).

 Now navigate back to your original dataset, and select the **join** transformation.
-Select the dataset you've just uploaded (probably called *additionalData*, but if you're unsure, just find the one whose source is "this flow."
+- Select the dataset you've just uploaded (probably called *additionalData*, but if you're unsure, just find the one whose source is "this flow."
+- Choose **preview selected dataset**, and then **select join keys**.
+- Under **join keys** on the left, choose **edit**.
+It will suggest the first column, **GameId**, but click the little pencil icon and instead select *OffenseTeam*.
+Now, it'll show two columns, one with the teams in *OffenseTeam*, and then the same teams from *Team*.
+- **Save** that join key.
+This will return us to the old view, but still show only two columns.
+We want to include all columns in the dataset, so we must select all of them on the left.
+- However, we don't want both *Team* and *OffenseTeam*, because they display the same information, so deselect one of them.
+- There is also the option above to select **Inner Join**, **Left Outer**, **Right Outer**, or **Full Outer**.
+	- Inner join: only keeps rows where the join keys match in both dataset A and B
+	- Left outer join will only keep all rows from A and remove rows from B where the join key has no equivalent in A
+	- Right outer join will do the reverse
+	- Full outer join will keep all of the rows from both A and B
+- The values in *OffenseTeam* and *Team* are from a small defined set—there are no values in one column that aren't used in the other, so all of these options will provide the same result.
+- Now, you can **Add to Recipe**.
+- `join with: additionalData col: OffenseTeam = current_dataset.OffenseTeam,  Gameld = current_dataset.GameId, ...`
+- You can repeat this process with *DefenseTeam* in place of *OffenseTeam*.
+- More on the [join](https://docs.trifacta.com/display/PE/Join+Page) transformation

+After making any additional modifications to the dataset (find the full range of transformations [here](https://docs.trifacta.com/display/PE/Transforms)), you can generate results for the entire dataset by clicking **Generate Results**.
+- You can choose the format to download your data, an optional method of compression, and view a summary of the dataset.